Miguel Olavide

-Miguel Olavide Montes (born 5 March 1996) is a Spanish professional footballer who plays for CD El Ejido as a midfielder.
+Miguel Olavide Montes (born 5 March 1996) is a Spanish former professional footballer who played as a midfielder.

-Football career
+Career

-Born in Pamplona, Navarre, Olavide graduated from CA Osasuna's youth setup.
+Born in Pamplona, Navarre, Olavide graduated from Osasuna's youth setup.
 He made his senior debuts with the reserves in the 2013–14 campaign in the Tercera División.

 On 15 November 2014 Olavide made his first-team debut, replacing fellow youth graduate Maikel Mesa in a 0–1 home loss against SD Ponferradina in the Segunda División, being also sent off in the 89th minute.
 The following 29 August, he renewed his contract until 2019.

 Olavide contributed with 30 appearances during the 2015–16 season, as his side achieved promotion to La Liga through the play-offs.
 He made his debut in the category on 22 September 2016, replacing Álex Berenguer in a 1–2 home loss against RCD Espanyol.

-On 7 May 2017, Olavide scored his first professional goal, but in a 1–4 loss at Valencia CF. On 29 August, he extended his contract until 2019 and was immediately loaned to Sevilla Atlético in the second division, for one year.
+On 7 May 2017, Olavide scored his first professional goal, netting Osasuna's lone strike in a 4–1 defeat against Valencia.
+Later that year, on 29 August, he renewed his contract with the club until 2019 and was immediately loaned to Sevilla Atlético in the Segunda División for the 2017–18 season, where he made 25 league appearances.
+He returned to Osasuna in 2018 and featured briefly before departing the club the following year, having been part of two promotions to La Liga during his time in Pamplona.

+In 2020, he joined Hércules in the Segunda División B, followed by a stint with El Ejido, where he played until May 2021.

+Following his football career, he completed a degree in Business Administration and Management at the University of Navarra, and subsequently worked as a financial advisor for Mapfre.